vijaysbhat/tradeforge/README.md

 python scripts/view_charts.py --symbol ETHUSD --interval 2
 ```

+### How the Visualization Works

+The visualization system works by:

+1. The trading engine writes trading data (candles, indicators, signals) to JSON files in the `charts/data` directory
+2. The view_charts.py script reads these files and creates real-time visualizations
+3. Charts are also saved as PNG images in the `charts` directory

+This approach allows you to view charts in a separate process from the trading engine.

 ### Customizing Visualization

 You can customize the visualization by modifying the `src/visualization/chart.py` file: